 The Starlith 1900i was the first immersion optic to reach the limiting resolution of 38 nanometers.
 A large percentage of the high-performance microchips all over the world are now produced using this technology.

 PROVE allows a position measurement of photomask structures with sub-nanometer accuracy.

-First prototype of the EUV SPF collector for the EUV light source produced In 2012 the first EUV optical system in the world goes into serial production.
+The first prototype of the EUV collector for the EUV light source is being produced.
+In 2012 the first EUV optical system in the world went into serial production.